 Linking out to influencers is the easiest way to start doing outreach.
 Everyone loves a pat on the back, for a job well done.

-For example, when I wrote this article on infobunny.com I like out to a bunch of influences (including Lisa).
-But I didn’t do it willy nilly.
+For example, when I wrote this article on infobunny.com I like a bunch of influences (including Lisa).
+But I didn’t do it willy-nilly.
 I knew I was going to contact them right after the fact.

 Here’s my email to Lisa:

 Is it just because I linked to her once?